chocolatetoothpaste/monologue/README.md

 Monologue - Streamlined query building
 ======================================

+### BREAKING CHANGE: monologue.query() will no longer return the query string, it will return "this".  monologue.sql will now have the compiled query, and monolouge.params will have your param values (no change)
-### Behavior of Monologue.like() was changed slightly, see examples below.
+### Behavior of monologue.like() was changed slightly, see examples below.
 It will no longer add "%" for you, you can add it wherever you want.
 #### Monologue won't attempt to remove duplicates.
 It was problematic and opens the door to buggy output.
 Reduce your values sets before passing

 **Install**